-Subrogation is an idea that's well-known in legal and insurance circles but often not by the customers they represent.
-If this term has come up when dealing with your insurance agent or a legal proceeding, it would be to your advantage to understand the steps of the process.
-The more information you have, the better decisions you can make about your insurance company.
+Subrogation is an idea that's well-known in insurance and legal circles but often not by the customers who employ them.
+If this term has come up when dealing with your insurance agent or a legal proceeding, it would be in your benefit to comprehend an overview of the process.
+The more you know about it, the better decisions you can make with regard to your insurance policy.

-Every insurance policy you have is a commitment that, if something bad happens to you, the insurer of the policy will make good without unreasonable delay.
-If your vehicle is in a fender-bender, insurance adjusters (and the courts, when necessary) decide who was at fault and that person's insurance covers the damages.
+Every insurance policy you hold is a commitment that, if something bad occurs, the company on the other end of the policy will make good in one way or another without unreasonable delay.
+If your vehicle is hit, insurance adjusters (and the courts, when necessary) decide who was at fault and that person's insurance pays out.

-But since determining who is financially accountable for services or repairs is regularly a confusing affair – and delay sometimes adds to the damage to the victim – insurance firms in many cases opt to pay up front and figure out the blame later.
-They then need a method to get back the costs if, when there is time to look at all the facts, they weren't actually in charge of the expense.
+But since ascertaining who is financially responsible for services or repairs is regularly a confusing affair – and time spent waiting in some cases compounds the damage to the policyholder – insurance companies usually decide to pay up front and figure out the blame after the fact.
+They then need a mechanism to get back the costs if, ultimately, they weren't actually responsible for the payout.

 This is where subrogation comes in.
-It is the method that an insurance company uses to claim payment when it pays out a claim that turned out not to be its responsibility.
+It is the method that an insurance company uses to claim reimbursement after it has paid for something that should have been paid by some other entity.
 Some insurance firms have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
-Ordinarily, only you can sue for damages to your person or property.
-But under subrogation law, your insurer is extended some of your rights for having taken care of the damages.
-It can go after the money that was originally due to you, because it has covered the amount already.
+Under ordinary circumstances, only you can sue for damages done to your person or property.
+But under subrogation law, your insurance company is considered to have some of your rights in exchange for having taken care of the damages.
+It can go after the money originally due to you, because it has covered the amount already.

-For one thing, if you have a deductible, it wasn't just your insurer who had to pay.
-In a $10,000 accident with a $1,000 deductible, you lost some money too – namely, $1,000.
-If your insurance company is lax about bringing subrogation cases to court, it might opt to get back its costs by upping your premiums.
-On the other hand, if it has a knowledgeable legal team and pursues them aggressively, it is doing you a favor as well as itself.
-If all of the money is recovered, you will get your full $1,000 deductible back.
-If it recovers half (for instance, in a case where you are found one-half at fault), you'll typically get $500 back, based on the laws in most states.
+For one thing, if your insurance policy stipulated a deductible, it wasn't just your insurance company who had to pay.
+In a $10,000 accident with a $1,000 deductible, you have a stake in the outcome as well – namely, $1,000.
+If your insurer is timid on any subrogation case it might not win, it might opt to recover its losses by ballooning your premiums and call it a day.
+On the other hand, if it knows which cases it is owed and pursues those cases aggressively, it is doing you a favor as well as itself.
+If all ten grand is recovered, you will get your full thousand-dollar deductible back.
+If it recovers half (for instance, in a case where you are found 50 percent accountable), you'll typically get $500 back, based on the laws in most states.

-Additionally, if the total expense of an accident is more than your maximum coverage amount, you could be in for a stiff bill.
-If your insurance company or its property damage lawyers, such as workmen's compensation Milton, ga, successfully press a subrogation case, it will recover your losses as well as its own.
+Additionally, if the total loss of an accident is over your maximum coverage amount, you may have had to pay the difference.
+If your insurance company or its property damage lawyers, such as workers comp attorney Reisterstown MD, pursue subrogation and wins, it will recover your costs as well as its own.

-All insurers are not created equal.
-When shopping around, it's worth researching the reputations of competing firms to find out whether they pursue legitimate subrogation claims; if they resolve those claims without delay; if they keep their policyholders advised as the case goes on; and if they then process successfully won reimbursements quickly so that you can get your losses back and move on with your life.
-If, on the other hand, an insurer has a record of paying out claims that aren't its responsibility and then safeguarding its income by raising your premiums, you should keep looking.
+All insurance agencies are not the same.
+When shopping around, it's worth examining the records of competing firms to evaluate if they pursue winnable subrogation claims; if they do so without delay; if they keep their customers posted as the case goes on; and if they then process successfully won reimbursements right away so that you can get your losses back and move on with your life.
+If, instead, an insurance firm has a record of paying out claims that aren't its responsibility and then covering its profit margin by raising your premiums, you should keep looking.